Chopsticks: Environmental impacts

 The most widespread use of disposable chopsticks is in Japan, where around a total of 24 billion pairs are used each year, which is equivalent to almost 200 pairs per person yearly.
 In China, an estimated 45 billion pairs of disposable chopsticks are produced yearly.
 This adds up to 1.66 e6m3 of timber or 25 million fully grown trees every year.

 In April 2006, China imposed a 5% tax on disposable chopsticks to reduce waste of natural resources by overconsumption.
 This measure had the most effect in Japan as many of its disposable chopsticks are imported from China, which account for over 90% of the Japanese market.

 American manufacturers have begun exporting American-made chopsticks to China, using sweet gum and poplar wood as these materials do not need to be artificially lightened with chemicals or bleach, and have been seen as appealing to Chinese and other East Asian consumers.

 The American-born Taiwanese singer Wang Leehom has publicly advocated the use of reusable chopsticks made from sustainable materials.
 In Japan, reusable chopsticks are known as meaning "my chopsticks" (マイ箸, maihashi or maibashi).

 Effects on health

 A 2006 Hong Kong Department of Health survey found that, since 2003, the proportion of people using distinctly separate serving chopsticks, spoons, or other utensils for serving food from a common dish has increased from 46% to 65%.

+When food is shared from communal dishes, using personal chopsticks to take food after they have touched the mouth can transfer microorganisms to the shared food.
+Separate serving chopsticks or spoons are meant to reduce this contamination by keeping the utensils used for serving different from those that are used to eat.
+Public health authorities in several Chinese cities promoted the use of separate serving utensils during the COVID-19 pandemic as a hygiene measure for shared meals.